 Designing an efficient microservice architecture is no accident.
 Sumo Logic’s own Mike Mackrory outlines five patterns for staying in control of a complex environment powered by microservices:

 1. Cultivate a solid foundation.
-Everything starts with people, so make sure yours are ready to live and breath in a microservices world.
+Everything starts with people, so make sure yours are ready to live and breathe in a microservices world.

 2. Begin with the API.
 Simple math: one microservice starts with one API.